UlysseusCitiesMD

 • The Traineeships module (15 ECTS, semester 4, compulsory).
 Two main traineeships options are available:

 • In a specialized company or a public administration.
-In close relationship to the IH on Energy, Transport, Mobility and Smart Cities hosted by the University of Seville.
+In close relationship to the IH on Energy, Transport, Mobility and Smart Cities hosted by the University of Seville (Spain).

 • In a research group of one Department of the six university partners, or a Research Center.